Serrin's overdetermined theorem within Lipschitz domains: Introduction

 Our result is also partially motivated by a conjecture of Maggi \cite{M2018}: \begin{conj}[Maggi's Conjecture] For a positive convex integrand, Wulff shapes are the unique sets of finite perimeter and finite volume that are critical points of the anisotropic boundary energy under fixed volume constraints. \end{conj} This conjecture generalizes the classical Alexandrov theorem \cite{A1958, A1962} and its anisotropic counterpart \cite{HLMG2009}.
 In Conjecture~\ref{magg conj}, the notions of first variation and critical points are rigorously defined via the convexity of the functional along prescribed variational flows \cite[pages 35-36]{M2018}.

 In full generality (for sets of finite perimeter in dimensions greater than $2$), the conjecture has been resolved in the following cases.
 For the standard Euclidean norm, we refer to the manuscript of Delgadino and Maggi \cite{DM2019}.
 For elliptic integrands of class $C^{2,\,\az}$ ($\az>0$), see the work by De Rosa--Kolasi\'nski--Santilli \cite{DKS2020}.
-Both of the arguments extend the argument of Montiel and Ros \cite{MR1991}.
+The remaining cases are still open.
+Both arguments extend the approach of Montiel and Ros \cite{MR1991} by establishing the Heintze--Karcher inequality for weakly mean convex domains.
+The central challenge lies in correctly interpreting the weak mean curvature, which requires properties such as